Bairdo/faucetTutorial/ACLs.rst

 Again reload Faucet, start a tcpdump on host4, and ping from host1 to host3.
-Ping should still not be allowed through and the TCPDump output should be similar to below (Note the 802.1Q tag and vlan 3):
+Ping should still not be allowed through and the tcpdump output should be similar to below (Note the 802.1Q tag and vlan 3):

 .. code:: console